 8.4 If a respondent fails to appear for a scheduled Disciplinary Conference, the Hearing Officer will proceed with investigating the complaint.

 8.5 The Hearing Officer will investigate the complaint, including but not limited to; reviewing incident reports, reviewing witness statements, and interviewing witnesses.
 Before a decision is rendered, the respondent will be given an opportunity to respond to any new information obtained by the Hearing Officer during the investigation.
 If a respondent fails to appear for this meeting, the Hearing Officer will decide the case based upon the information obtained in the investigation.

 8.6 The Hearing Officer will notify the respondent of the decision in writing within ten business days of the close of the investigation.
-The Hearing Officer will also make a copy of the decision available to the respondent in the Senior Director of Student Services & Judicial Affairs Office.
+The Hearing Officer will also make a copy of the decision available to the Sr. Director of Residence Life & Judicial Affairs.

 9. University Hearing Board

 9.1 The University Hearing Board shall be composed of five students appointed by the Student Government Association and five faculty/staff appointed by the Vice President of Student Affairs.

 9.2 There will be at least five alternate members: at least three student alternates appointed by the Student Government Association, and at least two faculty/staff alternates appointed by the Vice President of Student Affairs.